aklciot/Open-Data-Telemetry-Network/README.md

 <li>Supports onsite network testing/setup with automatic gateway status replies over LoRa and MQTT triggered by a gateway message sent in monitor mode.
 Note this function requires a multimode gateway in monitor mode.
 <br>
 <br>
-<i>NOTE: If your project location does not have access to mains power or a suitable Wifi connection nearby, please <a href="mailto:aklciot@gmail.com">contact us</a> about the mobile 4G solar powered gateway.</i>
+<i>NOTE: If your project location does not have access to mains power or a suitable Wifi connection nearby, please <a href="mailto:aklciot@gmail.com">contact us</a> about how to get our mobile 4G solar powered gateway.</i>

 ## Contents: